KChen-lab/Monopogen/README.md

 ## Quick Start

-For quick start of Monopogen, we provide an example dataset provided the `example/` folder, which includes:
+For quick start of Monopogen, we provide an example dataset in the `example/` folder, which includes:
 * `A.bam (.bai)`
   The bam file storing read alignment for sample A.
 * `B.bam (.bai)`